 The UK Banking Act of 2009 created a new framework for an insolvency regime focused on financial institutions that are in distress.
-The FSA's RRP guidance states that the relevant UK authorities will determine the strategy for resolving our UK operations, based on the information submitted to the authorities within our RRP.
-In our RRP, we have submitted information consistent with the guidance of the FSA through June 30, 2012.
+The RRP guidance published by the FSA before it was abolished and succeeded by the PRA and FCA states that the relevant UK authorities will determine the strategy for resolving our UK operations, based on the information submitted to the authorities within our RRP.
+In our RRP, we have submitted information consistent with the guidance of the relevant UK regulators through June 30, 2013.